TimLiu2019/would-you-rather-react-redux/README.md

 4. yarn add redux-thunk
 5. yarn add react-bootstrap

-# Would You Rather Project
+## Would You Rather Project: from Udacity

 This is the final assessment project for Udacity's React & Redux course.